 Centerra Gold has a 100% equity interest in Boroo, the first significant foreign investment for industrial development in Mongoliasince 1979.
-Located 110 kilometers west-northwest of Ulaanbaatar, the country's capital, Boroo began commercial production on March 1, 2004 and produced more than 1.5 million ounces of gold (including gold produced during commissioning) in that year.
-In 2013 gold production was 90,318 ounces as mining ceased at the end of November 2010.
-The Boroo operation continues to mill lower grade stockpiled ore while the company waits for the final approvals for the Gatsuurt project.
+Located 110 kilometers west-northwest of Ulaanbaatar, the country's capital, Boroo began commercial production on March 1, 2004.
+Mining was completed in September 2012.
+The Boroo operation continued to mill lower grade stockpiled ore through December 2014, while the company waits for the final approvals for the Gatsuurt project.
+In 2014 gold production was 53,128 ounces as processing of the stock piled ore was completed.

 From March 2004 through to December 2014, the Boroo mine has produced approximately 1.8 million ounces of gold.